 The feeling of happiness has been scientifically studied for thousands of years.
 We now know it can enhance our health and longevity.
-Unfortunately happiness is not something that just happens to you.
-We have the power in ourselves to determine our own scales of happiness by being clear in our minds of what instances and surroundings would fulfil the need that will put a smile on your face.
+Unfortunately, happiness is not something that just happens to you.
+We have the power in ourselves to determine our own scales of happiness by being clear in our minds of what instances and surroundings would fulfill the need that will put a smile on your face.

 According to Aristotle, happiness consists in achieving, through the course of a whole lifetime, all the goods — health, wealth, knowledge, friends, etc. — that lead to the perfection of human nature and to the enrichment of human life.
 This requires us to make choices, some of which may be very difficult.

 Consider this, what do you think makes you happy?
 A new car, more money, finding the right partner or your dream job.
 Western materialism can mislead us towards quick fixes, we all are clever enough to know these things can make us equally miserable.

 I am presently listening to an audiobook by Gretchen Rubin ‘The Happiness Project”

 Rubin sets out on a year of discovery to find out what are the things in her life that truly make her happy.
 She starts out by stating that she already considers herself reasonably happy, but as she researches into her project she becomes aware that she has a lot of room for improvement.
 Her project starts in January where we usually start with new years resolutions.
 As she moves through the months of the year, I start to relate with some of her new found discoveries.